Cleveland Buddhist Temple: History

-Japanese-Americans founded the center in the mid-1940s, and after the first temple was destroyed during the Hough Riots in 1966, it relocated to Euclid, OH in 1970, a suburb of Cleveland.
-The Euclid building was sold in 2018 and the congregation's meetings and classes presently take place the weekend of the third Sunday of every month at space rented in the Unitarian Universalist Congregation of Cleveland in Shaker Heights.
+Japanese-Americans founded the center in 1944 after being released from World War II Internment Camps.
+After the first temple was destroyed during the Hough Riots in 1966, it relocated to Euclid, OH in 1970, a suburb of Cleveland.
 After some decline, membership saw an increase after Koshin Ogui arrived at the temple as minister in 1977.
 He created a new group, Zen Shin Sangha, which helped increase the appeal of the temple.
-The Cleveland Buddhist temple is currently reorganizing its activities, including meditation, but re-focusing on Jodo Shinshu Buddhism at its new location.
+The Euclid building was sold in 2018, and the congregation's meetings and classes presently take place the weekend of the third Sunday of every month at space rented in the Unitarian Universalist Congregation of Cleveland in Shaker Heights.